xolbron/become-a-digital-achitect/adv-shapes.md

 # Advanced Shapes

 In your A-frame World there are even more shapes that allow you to create highly advanced objects that look even more realistic to the user.
-Take a few minutes to play around with it.
+Take a few minutes to play around with some of the shapes below.

-As you play around,try changing the size and position of the objects.
-Remember the following:
+As you play around,try changing the size, opacity, scale, and position of the objects.

-* The position attribute lists the coordinates in X Y Z order seperated by a space.
-* You can click and hold to turn your head in the environment.
-* You can move around using the w, a, s, d keys on your keyboard.
-* Colors can either be a work, like lightblue, or a Hex code like #7BC8A4

 **Example 1**
 ```html